 4. Assessment Process & Timeline

-4.1 Assessment of all eligible submissions to the East Coast Literary Awards will be adjudicated by independent juries recruited and facilitated by the Writers’ Federation of Nova Scotia.
-There will be a jury with appropriate literary expertise convened for each Award
+4.1 Assessment of all eligible submissions to the WFNS's awards will be adjudicated by independent juries recruited and facilitated by the Writers’ Federation of Nova Scotia.
+There will be a jury with appropriate literary expertise convened for each award.

 a.
 Disclose any conflicts of interest.
 Note: WFNS defines conflicts of interest in terms of whether a juror stands to gain any financial benefit through association with a submitted title, or if the juror stands to gain from any moral or intellectual rights, or if the juror has a significant personal relationship with the writer of a submitted title.
 If there is a conflict of interest, the juror claiming the conflict will be absent during discussion of the book in question.

 b.
 Discuss each book, drawing on each juror’s notes taken during individual assessment before the in-person jury meeting.

 c.
 Reach consensus on a shortlist of three books and a winning book from that shortlist.

 4.3 Adjudication for all awards is based on the following general assessment criteria, both for each book on its own terms and in relation to all other books received for the award under consideration: